cagaraza/Smart-Home-Project/README.md

 ## TO DO
 1. Verify working GPIO interface using hardware
 2. Choose first sensor and actuator integrate and test.

-Sensor: OMRON Thermal Array Sensor
+a.
+Sensor - OMRON Thermal Array Sensor

-Actuator: AC Infrared Controller
+b.
+Actuator - AC Infrared Controller

-3. Switching relays for emergency turn off.
+3. Relays for emergency turn off.